tstreet24/Street_Portfolio/README.md

 ### Results
 * Over 80% of the models capture autocorrelation and heteroeskadicity up to the 14th lag, indicating that ARMA-GARCH models are effective at characterizing the complex structure of time-series.
 * Different evaluation criteria should be emphasized for different objectives.
-For example, for risk mitigation, models with the best prediction interval coverage probability should be considered best.
+For example, for day trading, models with higher directional accuracies should be considered preferable.
 ![alt_text](https://github.com/tstreet24/Street_Portfolio/blob/27789bca24cb18553f72e8ed7b71fc64499ff2e1/images/project2-img1.png)

 ## [Project 3: Green Epichlorohydrin Plant Production](https://github.com/zack-horton/Opt-Project)